craigbuckler/statez/README.md

 };
 ```

-This triggers change events as necessary.

-Setting the same value again will also trigger an event.
-The values may be identical but the object is different:
+This triggers change events.
+Setting the same value again will also trigger an event: the values may be identical but the object is different:

 ```js
 myState.arr = [1, 2, 3]; // change event triggered